Peter Hardcastle (rower)

-Peter Hardcastle (born 14 July 1978) is a British born, Australian rower who competed at the Summer Olympic Games in 2000, 2004, and 2008.
+Peter Hardcastle (born 14 July 1978) is a British-born, Australian rower who competed at the Summer Olympic Games in 2000, 2004, and 2008.

 Club and state rowing

 His senior rowing was with the Mosman Rowing Club in Sydney.

-State representation came for Hardcastle in 2002 when he was selected as the New South Wales single sculler to contest the President's Cup at the Interstate Regatta within the Australian Rowing Championships.2002 Interstate Regatta.
+State representation came for Hardcastle in 2002 when he was selected as the New South Wales single sculler to contest the President's Cup at the Interstate Regatta within the Australian Rowing Championships.
 He raced further President's Cups for New South Wales in 2003, 2004, 2006, 2007.

-On seven occasions between 2001 and 2008 in Mosman's red & white he contested the men's open single sculls title at the Australian Rowing Championships.
+On seven occasions between 2001 and 2008 in Mosman's red and white he contested the men's open single sculls title at the Australian Rowing Championships.

 International representative rowing

 Hardcastle's national representative debut came in 1997 when he was selected in the Australian U23 quad scull to compete at the World Rowing U23 Championships in Milan.
 They placed fifth.

 In 1998 aged nineteen he was elevated to the Australian senior squad and into the quad scull.
 They raced at the World Rowing Cup III in Lucerne and then at the 1998 World Rowing Championships in Cologne to a fifth place.
 With Matthew O'Callaghan changed out for Shaun Colton, Stuart Reside, Peter Hardcastle and Martin Inglis also raced as a quad at the 1998 World Rowing U23 Championships in Ioannina, Greece where they won the final and an U23 World Championship title.

 Jason Day and Duncan Free stepped into the Australian quad with Reside and Hardcastle in 1999 and they commenced their Olympic campaign for Sydney 2000.
 They raced at a World Rowing Cup in 1999 and then at the 1999 World Rowing Championships in St Catharines they battled through the preliminaries placing third in their heat, winning their repechage, coming third in their semi-final (facing the ultimate gold and silver medalists Germany and Ukraine) and then repeating the semi-final result with a third place and bronze medal in the final.
 In the 2000 Olympic year they raced at two World Rowing Cups before coming to the Sydney 2000 where they made the final and finished in fourth place.